-The Facilities and Maintenance Department maintains the University's buildings and the grounds with a concern for safety and security of the University community.
+The Facilities and Maintenance Department maintains the University's buildings and the grounds with a concern for the safety and security of the University community.
 Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
 Personnel inspect campus facilities regularly and promptly make repairs affecting safety and security and respond quickly to reports of potential safety and security hazards, such as damaged doors, broken locks, and windows.
 The WLU Police Department assists them by reporting potential safety and security hazards.
-Any other member of the University community may also call Facilities and Maintenance Office at (304) 336-8009 or via email at fixit@westliberty.edu to report any safety or security hazards.
+Residence Life staff also report any potential safety and security hazards found in or around residential facilities to maintenance for follow-up.
+Any other member of the University community may also call the Facilities and Maintenance Office at (304) 336-8009 to report any safety or security hazards.

-A Safety Committee consisting of representatives from Campus Police, Housing & Residence Life, Student Government, Facilities Management, Human Resources, and Campus Safety meets monthly to review policies and procedures and address campus safety concerns.
-Students, administration, faculty, and staff representatives also periodically conduct walks of the entire campus to review lighting and other safetyrelated environmental concerns.
+A Safety Committee consisting of representatives from Campus Police, Housing & Residence Life, Student Government, Facilities Management, Human Resources, Title IX Coordinator, and Campus Safety meets monthly to review policies and procedures and address campus safety concerns.
+Students, administration, faculty, and staff representatives also periodically conduct walks of the entire campus to review lighting and other safety-related environmental concerns.

-There are outdoor, two-way voice communications, emergency/service telephones strategically located throughout the campus which are directly connected to the University Police.
-Eight of these units are located on the entrances to the residence halls and the College Union.
-Three of these units are blue in color and mounted in parking lots located by Beta Hall, on the walkway between Boyd Hall and Campbell Hall, and behind Blatnik Hall in the Myers Maintenance Building parking lot.
+There are three outdoor, two-way voice communications, emergency/service telephones strategically located throughout the campus which are directly connected to the University Police.
+These units are blue in color and mounted in parking lots located by Beta Hall, on the walkway between Boyd Hall and Campbell Hall, and behind Blatnik Hall in the Myers Maintenance Building parking lot.

 Except for Residence Halls, most University facilities are open to the public during the day and evening hours when classes are in session.
 Most facilities have individual hours, and the hours may vary at different times of the year.
-Access to some of these buildings is also controlled by card access after normal business hours, and all these buildings have varied levels of access.
+Access to some buildings and classrooms is also controlled by card access after normal business hours, and all these buildings have varied levels of access.
 Most academic and administrative buildings do not have a WLUPD officer assigned to them.
 However, WLUPD officers patrol the academic and administrative buildings on a regular basis.
-For information about the access protocol for a specific building, see the building manager or a department head.
+For information about the access protocol for a specific building, see the building coordinator or a department head.
 For information about access and security in the residence halls, see the On Campus Student Housing section below.